 You get spectacular views from the 338 steps, which lead down to the lowest platform near the green lagoon of the cave.
 There is a handrail, but if you have any mobility issues, it is, unfortunately, too hard to get down.
 At midday, the sun shines deep into the 45 m cone made of basalt rock, and the sun lets the moss, lichen and ferns sparkle.

 It was such surreal scenery while I stood there with my head completely overstretched.
 In the shelter of this steep volcanic vent are some endemic ferns, mosses, and insects like spiders or cave-dwelling hoppers, which are hardly found anywhere else or in Macaronesia (Azores, Madeira, Canary Islands and Cabo Verde) only.

 Down there in the pit are three platforms offering spectacular views deep into the cave and to the lowest point, the crystal-clear green sea in 80 m depth.
-The crystal-clear green water of this up to 15 m deep underground lake is fed by the rainwater penetrating the cave ceiling.
-The water level depends on the amount of rain, in summer lower and in the winter higher.
+The crystal-clear green water of this lake, which is up to 15 m deep underground, is fed by the rainwater penetrating the cave ceiling.
+The water level depends on the amount of rain, which is lower in summer and higher in winter.

 Gas bubble explosions in the lava flow many thousands of years ago can be seen as massive burnt cavities.
 On the oldest, highest walls, rare stalactites made of amorphous silica (silicic acid) have been forming for thousands of years.
 That sounds long, but it is a short time for stalactites, which grow just a centimetre in 100 years.